 Jennifer is passionate about connecting people to the world around them.
 She lives and works in the homeland of the Anishinaabe, Haudenosaunee, and Huron-Wendat Nations.

 Jennifer is Royal Botanical Gardens’ Manager of Interpretation where she oversees interpretation in their 11 square-kilometres of gardens and nature sanctuaries.
 From visitor programs, tours, and events to signage, exhibits, and training, she enjoys the variety and seasonality of RBG.
 Her adventure in interpretation began at Bonnechere Provincial Park in 2001.
-A BSc in Biology, BA in Anthropology, and a graduate diploma in Science Communication have served her well in her career working for museums and not-for-profits across Canada including the Canada Science and Technology Museum, Ducks Unlimited Canada, and the Royal Tyrrell Museum.
+A BSc in Biology, BA in Anthropology, and a graduate diploma in Science Communication have served her well in her career working for museums and not-for-profits across Canada.
+Jennifer joined Interpretation Canada's board in 2015.
+She was IC's Secretary from 2017 to 2021 and Conference Committee Chair from 2017 to 2019.

 Sarah is an Interpretation Officer/Coordinator with Parks Canada at Lake Superior National Marine Conservation Area and currently lives and works in the Robinson Superior Treaty Territory which is the ancestral lands of the Anishinaabe and homeland of the Metis people.